 top of page

-The Ranch Weymouth take our duty to safeguard and promote the welfare of children extremely seriously.
+The Ranch Xtreme take our duty to safeguard and promote the welfare of children extremely seriously.

 Designated Safeguarding Lead Iain Woodbridge (Level 3) & Deputy Designated Safeguarding Lead Tara Ballam (Qts BSc).